ioccc-src/winner/2011/dlowe/README.md

 floating-point representation and endianness.

 Making sure not to overfit the network to the training data is a bit of a black art.
-I have enclosed 'earlystop.pl', a wrapper script that implements a simple 'early stopping' algorithm; other techniques are possible.
+I have enclosed [earlystop.pl](earlystop.pl), a wrapper script that implements a simple 'early stopping' algorithm; other techniques are possible.

 Bad input (e.g. nonexistent files, non-numeric number of iterations, etc.)